 To secure and manage access to AWS resources, AWS Identity and Access Management (IAM) is used.
 IAM enables you to create policies and manage permissions, users, groups, and roles.
 Users can be authenticated through different methods, such as usernames and passwords, access keys, and multi-factor authentication.

-See also The Role of Risk Management in Threat Identification and Incident Response
+See also The Benefits of Automation in Threat Identification and Incident Response

 One of the key benefits of using IAM is that it allows you to grant access to AWS resources on a need-to-know basis.
 This means that you can restrict access to sensitive resources to only those users who require it, reducing the risk of unauthorized access or data breaches.
 Additionally, IAM provides detailed logging and auditing capabilities, allowing you to track who accessed what resources and when.